WiIIiam278/HuskSync/README.md

 1. Place the plugin jar file in the `/plugins/` directory of each Spigot server.
 You do not need to install HuskSync as a proxy plugin.
 2. Start, then stop every server to let HuskSync generate the config file.
 3. Navigate to the HuskSync config file on each server (`~/plugins/HuskSync/config.yml`) and fill in both the MySQL and Redis database credentials.
-4. Start every server again and synchronistaion will begin.
+4. Start every server again and synchronization will begin.

 ## Building
 To build HuskSync, simply run the following in the root of the repository: